-Share based payments reserve
+Share-based payments reserve

 This reserve is used to record the value of equity benefits provided to employees and Directors as part of their remuneration.
-Refer to note 1(ad) for further details of these plans.
+Refer to Note 1 (ad) for further details of these plans.

-The Company's Performance Rights were issued to employees pursuant to the Company's Performance Rights Plan, approved by the Board on 24 June 2010 and issued to Directors following approval of the Plan by the Shareholders of the Company at the Annual General Meeting on 26 November 2010.
-The Performance Rights of the Company have a nil exercise price, and confer the right to be issued one fully paid ordinary share in the Company, ranking pari passu with existing fully paid shares.
+The Company's Performance Rights were issued to employees and directors by the board pursuant to the Company's Performance Rights Plan, approved by the Shareholders of the Company at the Annual General Meeting on 25 November 2015.
+The Performance Rights of the Company have a nil exercise price and confer the right to be issued one fully paid ordinary share in the Company ranking pari passu with existing fully paid shares.
 The Performance Rights constitute a share-based payment, and in accordance with the Company's accounting policy, have been valued at the date they were granted.
-The independent valuer has chosen the Monte Carlo simulation technique to value the Performance Rights.